andreshermoso/devops/README.md

 Key responsibilities and achievements include:

+- Authored and submitted RFPs/RFQs for outsourced software development efforts, including engagements with teams based in India
 - Designed and deployed AWS ECR and AWS ECS infrastructure to support a lightweight EDI translation solution developed using the Symfony PHP framework, following CI/CD best practices
 - Delivered ongoing SQL query development and updates to the core AWS Aurora database, supporting application-level performance and data consistency
 - Maintained and updated GIT repositories on a daily basis, guided by insights from AWS CloudWatch configurations and alerts